ebanner/interval-timer/README.md

 ## Original use case

 I noticed myself rushing and that felt bad.
 I found I couldn't slow down on my own.
 So I used this app to have it so I only perform a single "action" until the next buzz. e.g. folding clothes, triaging tasks, navigating web pages

+## Flow

+1. Notice rushing
+2. Notice feels bad
+3. Use app to slow down
+4. Urge to rush is gone
+5. Notice feels good